Skip to main content

 The bindings are safe to render on the server (Next.js, React Router streaming SSR, and similar):

 • <RedrawProvider> initializes WebGPU only after mounting in the browser.
 On the server it renders its children directly, or fallback when you passed one, without suspending.
-Hydration is seamless: the client first renders the same fallback, then swaps in the children once the instance is ready.
+Hydration is seamless: the client first renders the same fallback, then swaps in the children once the device is ready.
 With only errorFallback set, the server renders nothing in place of the gated children, so the content pops in on hydration; pass a fallback too when the subtree should reserve its layout.

-To use useRedraw in a component that takes part in SSR, render it only after a client mount, the standard gating pattern:
+To use useDevice in a component that takes part in SSR, render it only after a client mount, the standard gating pattern:

 function Thumbnail() {